bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:37:06

-As far as I remember we do use peterson commitments or generally speaking homomorphic encryption for the amount of the value of these credentials.
+As far as I remember we do use Peterson commitments or generally speaking homomorphic encryption for the amount of the value of these credentials.

 Speaker 1: 01:37:15